PrestaShop/prestashop-specs/back-office/advanced-parameters/webservice/advanced_parameters-webservice.md

 - Check Host (yes or no).
 It can't be edited from the list, since it has to add the URL to save the changes.

 The bulk action can enable and disable the status of the selection or delete the selection.

+## Configuration

+The configuration section is composed of 2 toggles:

+- **Enable PrestaShop's webservice**: Toggle
+When the toggle is disabled, the PrestaShop's webservice will disable for all the key.
+The saved keys keep their current status even if they are enabled.

+_Help text_:
+Before activating the webservice, you must be sure to:
+1. Check that URL rewriting is available on this server.
+2. Check that the five methods GET, POST, PUT, DELETE, and HEAD are supported by this server.

+- **Enable CGI mode for PHP**: Toggle

+_Help text_:
+Before choosing "Yes", check that PHP is not configured as an Apache module on your server.

 ## Add new / Edit webservice key